Integrating Mind, Body, and Art, a Color Woodblock Printmaking Retreat

 Terms:

-Tuition for the three days is $350.
+Tuition for the three days starts at $350 (see note above).
 This includes all tools and materials to participate.
 Meals, lodging, and purchases of tools or materials you might wish to keep working after the class (printing jigs, carving sets, barens) are additional $.

-Depending on your housing, the total cost will be between $550 and $930.
+Depending on your housing, if you are among the early bird sign-up group, your total cost will be between $550 and $930.

 Class Tuition:

-- $350 includes tools and materials for our project
+- $350 includes all tools and materials for our project

 Onsite Housing: